 10. Turtles

-If you’re surprised to see turtles on the list, imagine our surprise when we found out wild turtles are living in the Canadian Rockies.
+If you’re surprised to see turtles on the list of wildlife in Canada, imagine our surprise when we discovered wild turtles live in the Canadian Rockies.

 Painted turtles live in southern Canada, usually in ponds, rivers, lakes or creeks.
-They can live up to 50 years old if they survive their childhood due to a lot of predators.
+They can live up to 50 years old if they survive their childhood due to many predators.

 Things to do in Fernie, BC - 14 Look for Painted Turtles-3